About Precita Eyes

 Map & Directions

-Celebrating Community Mural Art and Culture Since 1977
+Celebrating Community Mural Art & Culture Since 1977

 As an inner-city, community-based, mural arts organization, Precita Eyes Muralists work to enrich and beautify urban environments and educate the public about the process and history of community mural art.
 Working with a wide variety of neighborhoods and communities, we nourish one’s inherent creativity and celebrate the beauty of their community.
 We maintain a deep commitment to collaboration.
 This dedication to the collaborative process ensures that the creative work produced is accessible, both physically and conceptually, to the people whose lives it impacts.
 We bring art into the daily lives of people through a process which allows them to celebrate their beauty, discover their creativity, and reflect their concerns, joys and triumphs.